MarcMDE/UnitySimpleInventorySystem/README.md

 * I - Show/Hide inventory.

 ## Implementation details
-* The inventory slots are created when the game starts.
+* The inventory slots are created when the game starts, the number of slots (and max weight) can be changed from the _Inventory_ script attached to the _Player_ object.
 * The game items _Item_ (scriptable objects) can be created using the _Create/Items_ menu option in the project tab.
 * The inventory UI and Actions managers (sell, drop, activate) point to the _Inventory_ system.
 * Once a game _Item_ is stored in the _Inventory_, it is encapsulated in a _InventoryItem_ which contains the duration and value.